vPackets/SDDC-Public/README.md

 The purpose of this entire repository is to automate the deployment of my NSX-T infrastructure in my lab.

+Before running the code, you need to fill all the variables in the answerfile.yml file.
+These variables are unique to your infrastructure.

+You also need to have a valid NSX-T license in order to deploy the edge node.

 ### Infrastructure Deployed

 This repository will deploy the following virtual machines: